rusticchamplain/NeonCozyGen/docs/STRUCTURE.md

 This document is the source of truth for where code lives and how to extend the UI without drift.

+## UI standards

+The canonical UI system is documented in `docs/UI_STANDARDS.md`.
+Follow it before introducing new components or styles.

 ## Mental model (top-level)

 - `js/src/app/`: app shell, routing, and providers.
 No feature logic.